Vyral/base-template/_drafts/professional-representation-when-buying-a-new-construction-home.md

 {% include youtube.html %}

+<center><em>Everyone should have an agent when buying a new construction home.
+Here are three reasons why.</em></center>

-Many people wonder whether they need a real estate agent when buying a new construction home.
+<br>Many people wonder whether they need a real estate agent when buying a new construction home.
 The short answer is “yes,” and here are three reasons why:

 **1\.
 The agents you speak to in the sales office work for the builder**.
 They’re looking out for the builder’s needs—not yours.
 Because of this, you need someone who can help your needs be met.